 A health savings account (HSA) is a special type of savings account designed to help people save money tax-free to pay for health care expenses.
-It's a popular choice for many people because it's easy to open, simple to use, and offers you an opportunity to save on health care.
+It's a popular choice for many people because it's easy to open, simple to use, and offers you a chance to save on health care.

-The TRS-Care Standard health plan is considered an "HSA- qualified" plan, which means that you can take advantage of the savings associated with opening and funding an HSA.
+TRS-Care Standard is an "HSA- qualified" plan, which means that you can take advantage of the savings associated with opening and funding an HSA.

-Any deposits you make into the account can be deducted from your income taxes as long as you spend the money to cover medical expenses.
-In addition, any interest your deposits earn is tax-free if the money is spent on medical care.
-HSAs are often used with high-deductible health plans to help cover out-of-pocket medical costs.
+You can deduct deposits you make into your HSA from your income taxes if you spend the money to cover medical expenses.
+In addition, interest your HSA deposits earn is tax-free if you spend the money on medical care.
+People often use HSAs with high-deductible health plans to help cover out-of-pocket medical costs.